-The Certified Private Wealth Advisor® (CPWA) certification administered by the Investments & Wealth Institute® (formerly IMCA) is the standard for competence in the field of wealth management today.
+The Certified Private Wealth Advisor® (CPWA) certification administered by the Investments & Wealth Institute® is the standard for competence in the field of wealth management today.
 Yale School of Management’s fully online program, Wealth Management Theory & Practice, can help you achieve certification and help you take your practice to the next level.

 - Learn from leading Yale faculty and industry experts.